 You can transit through a very high risk country without having to spend 14 days outside the country before you travel to New Zealand.
-There is no limit on the amount of time you may spend transiting through a very high risk country, but you must remain airside.
-This means you'll remain at the airport and not enter the country.
+There is no limit on the amount of time you may spend transiting through a very high risk country, but you must stay airside.
+This means you will stay at the airport and not enter the country.

 You must have a negative pre-departure test

-All travellers from very high risk countries must have evidence of negative nasopharyngeal RT-PCR (PCR) test result from a government-approved laboratory.
+All travellers from very high risk countries (except Fiji) must have evidence of negative nasopharyngeal RT-PCR (PCR) test result from a government-approved laboratory.
 The test must be taken within 72 hours of departure.

 The Ministry of Health publishes lists of laboratories in very high risk countries that are approved to conduct COVID-19 tests.